Bishan Singh Bedi: Opinions on modern-day cricket

-Bedi has expressed strong opinions on many aspects of modern-day cricket and has been described as "being jealous of modern day great spinners".
+Bedi expressed strong opinions on many aspects of modern-day cricket and was described as "being jealous of modern-day great spinners".
 In particular, he was a vehement critic of the bowling action of Muttiah Muralitharan ("if Murali doesn't chuck, then show me how to bowl") which he bluntly referred to as cheating and likened to a javelin throw and shot putting, saying that Muralitharan would "complete 1000 Test wickets but they would count as mere run-outs in my eyes".
-He takes a very dim view of chucking, which he calls "a bigger threat than bribing and betting" and claimed in 2004 that many bowlers on the subcontinent chuck, calling Muralitharan a "Sri Lankan bandit closing in on a dream artist called Shane Warne".
-He has stated, though, that he has nothing personal against Muralitharan, although Muralitharan has threatened to sue him.
+He took a very dim view of chucking, which he called "a bigger threat than bribing and betting" and claimed in 2004 that many bowlers on the subcontinent chuck, calling Muralitharan a "Sri Lankan bandit closing in on a dream artist called Shane Warne".
+He had stated, though, that he has nothing personal against Muralitharan, although Muralitharan had threatened to sue him.
 He levelled the same criticisms against his countryman Harbhajan Singh.
 Regarding suspect actions in cricket, he said "When a bowler is chucking, he's referred to panels and the home cricket board.
 Why not do the same for a wide or no-ball, then?".
-He has accused one-day cricket, modern cricket bats and small grounds of causing a decline in classical spin bowling in India.
+He had accused one-day cricket, modern cricket bats and small grounds of causing a decline in classical spin bowling in India.

-He has also attacked Sunil Gavaskar, calling him "a destructive influence".
+Bedi also attacked Sunil Gavaskar, calling him "a destructive influence".
 He said to Australian coach John Buchanan "Tell us, John, have you made this Australian team great, or have they made you?"

+Personal life and death

+Bedi was born on 25 September 1946, in Amritsar in then British India.

+His son Angad Bedi (born 1983) is an Indian actor and former model, and his daughter-in-law Neha Dhupia is a well known Bollywood actress.